-- Loosen knob and pull out on stop pin to rotate miter gage base past stop screws. - Loosen the lock nut of the 0 stop screw at the stop pin with an 8 mm wrench. - Place a 90° square against the miter gage rod and the miter gage base. - If the rod is not square, loosen the knob, adjust the rod, and tighten the knob. - Adjust the 0 stop screw until it rests against the stop pin. - Adjust the plus and minus 45° stop screws using a 45° triangle and the steps above.
+- Loosen the lock nut of the 0 stop screw at the stop pin with an 8 mm wrench. - Place a 90° square against the miter gage rod and the miter gage base. - If the rod is not square, loosen both lock knobs on the top of the miter gage, adjust the rod, and tighten the lock knobs. - Adjust the 0 stop screw until it rests against the stop pin.
+Adjust the plus and minus 45° stop screws using a 45° triangle and the steps above. - Push the quick release to quickly move the hold down clamp onto the wood you are about to cut.
+To prevent the use of the quick release roll the quick release stop around to the top of the quick release.
+This prevents the hold down clamp from dropping on your workpiece.

-REMOVING / REPLACING THE THROAT PLATESee Figure 48.
+REMOVING / REPLACING THE THROAT PLATESee Figure 55.

-WARNING: Make sure the switch is off, the switch key is removed, and the plug is out of the outlet.
-Failure to do so could result in accidental starting, resulting in serious personal injury.
+WARNING: Make sure the switch is off, the switch key is removed, and the saw is unplugged.
+Failure to do so could result in serious personal injury.

-- To remove the throat plate, first loosen the screw holding the throat plate with a phillips screwdriver and lift the front end.
-Pull throat plate out toward the front of the saw. - To re-install the throat plate, place in the opening.
-Push throat plate toward the rear of saw base to engage the spring clip.
+- Loosen the screw in the throat plate with a phillips screwdriver and lift the front end of the throat plate.
+Pull it out toward the front of the saw. - To re-install the throat plate, place it in the opening.
+Push it toward the rear of the saw base to engage the spring clip.